cblanken/hb-get/README.md

 # hb-get - Humble Bundle purchase downloader
-hb-get is a command line tool for downloading files available in [Humble Bundles](https://www.humblebundle.com/)
+`hb-get` is a command line tool for downloading files available in [Humble Bundles](https://www.humblebundle.com/)

-I like to buy a lot of Humble (Book) Bundles.
-Unfortunatley as it is, the only way to download all the books in a recent purchase is to click the _BULK DOWNLOAD_ button and manually accept all the download prompts from the browser.
+I buy a lot of Humble (Book) Bundles.
+Unfortunately, as the time of this writing, the only way to download all the books in a recent purchase is to click the _BULK DOWNLOAD_ button and manually accept all the download prompts from the browser.
 I was sick of doing this everytime I purchased a new bundle and thought this would be a fun excuse to experiment with [Selenium](https://www.selenium.dev/documentation).

 # Install
 Install [Poetry](https://python-poetry.org/docs/#installation) for virtual environment setup and installing the dependencies